 We all have needs.
 Do you know what you need from your friends and co-workers?

 People Fuel by John Townsend will help you understand what you need to lead people and develop authentic hope-filled relationships.

 Consistent Self-Care.
 Your hope can be increased by pursuing consistent self-care.

 Self-care is holistic: it involves our physical, mental, emotional, and spiritual health.
 It is not an afterthought or something that randomly happens.

 Look at your digital or physical calendar.
 Do you have a regularly planned time to consider your physical, mental, emotional, and spiritual health?

 If not, you may have to be ruthless with your calendar and establish self-care as a priority.

 Practical tip.
-If you want to increase your levels of hope, then schedule times to intentionally rest, relax, recharge, and refocus.
+If you want to increase your hope levels, then schedule times to rest intentionally, relax, recharge, and refocus.

 Hope matters.
 It is a great predictor of academic success, business outcomes, and personal well-being.
 What practical steps can you take this week to measure and increase your hope levels?
 How can you provide hope to your co-workers or those who report to you?